crazypoo/ArcheryScoreBoard/README.md

-# Archery Score Board
+#Archery Score Board
 #Scheme select->OCAndSwift
 #If you want to run in ipad,remove healthkit
-#Support ios notification
+#Support ios notificationcenter
 #Support wacthOS